haaariiish/Spawn_Keio_2025/README.md

 You can freeze the game when playing with F, it is practical to look at the Map for exemple.

-You can go to the Level Up Menu to exchange your score points against upgrade.
+You can go to the Level Up Menu to exchange your score points against upgrade with M.

+## TILES

+In orange there is the spikes that makes damages